michellevaccaro/de_id/README.md

 *********************

 1) Utility values
-   This term is taken from a Cynthia Dwork (Microsoft Research) paper.
+   This term is taken from a Cynthia Dwork (then Microsoft Research, now Harvard) paper.
 The general idea is to have some key variables that you monitor while you make changes to the dataset.
 For the purposes of this project, I chose to take the mean, SD,